-1 Executive Summary
+1. Executive Summary

-The future Baltic and North Sea Research and Innovation Programme - BANOS, as has been planned in the Baltic and North Sea Coordination and Support Action - BANOS CSA, aims to deliver new solutions and knowledge for the better management of the Northern European seas while enabling the sustainable growth of the blue economy in the region.
+■ The future Baltic and North Sea Research and Innovation Programme - BANOS, as has been planned in the Baltic and North Sea Coordination and Support Action - BANOS CSA, aims to deliver new solutions and knowledge for the better management of the Northern European seas while enabling the sustainable growth of the blue economy in the region.

 At the heart of the BANOS Programme is its Strategic Research and Innovation Agenda - SRIA which has been developed together with a wide range of stakeholders and experts.
-The resulting document highlights the current knowledge gaps and bottle necks in marine and maritime research and innovation and presents related objectives and themes with concrete descriptions and outcomes to overcome the challenges faced by the region and enabling the green transition of the blue economy.
+The resulting document highlights the current knowledge gaps and bottle necks in marine and maritime research and innovation and presents related objectives and themes with concrete descriptions and outcomes.
+It is drawn with a view to overcome the challenges the region faces and to enable the green transition of the blue economy.
 Although the BANOS SRIA is complete, it should be considered as an open document that will be updated periodically as new challenges emerge.
 Responding to the development of scientific thinking and the emerging needs for new scientific knowledge and know-how, the intention is to reopen the BANOS SRIA for updates within 2-3-year intervals.

-1.1 The 'Sister Seas' Approach
+1.1 The Sister Seas Approach